 I help businesses manage meaning using storytelling and design thinking.

-This includes leadership, staff, HR, recruitment, routines, rewards and environment.
+Brand thinking helps you to align leadership, staff, HR, recruitment, routines, rewards and your workplace environment.
 It encompasses what behaviours you encourage, how your team collectively behaves and how they interact with each other and the outside world.
-It encapsulates who you exist to serve and how engaged everybody is with serving them.
+It encapsulates who you exist to serve and how engaged everybody is with serving the.
+It includes your Employee Value Proposition (EVP) and your Employer Brand (How your brand appears to current and potential employees).
 Use the principles of brand to define and articulate your purpose and values - and then design your employee experience and internal comms to ensure they are engaging with it.

 Businesses exist to serve customers but many are not developing unique products or services which truly help customers with their goals or needs.
 What a brand actually does, what and how it provides it, ultimately brings meaning to a customer.
 Branding cannot simply be a coat of paint at the end.
 We need to get serious about innovation and customer-centric product development.
 We need to make better things.
 Branding should influence business innovation and how products or services are designed and created to make people feel.